AstarNetwork/growth-program/Technical Ambassador Program.md

 1. DS - Support developers on Astar Discord.
 * [add screenshots of your interaction]

-2. GOV - Engage in governance discussion.
+2. GOV - Engaged in governance discussion.
-* [link to forum/discord posts/comments]
+* [link to your forum activity summary] e.g https://forum.astar.network/u/moonme/activity

 3. CC - Wrote an aticle.
 * [link to article]